xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-29-arm-none-eabi-gcc-v8-3-1-1-1-released.md

 ## Install

-The full details of installing the **xPack GNU ARM Embedded GCC** on various platforms are presented in the separate [Install]({{ site.baseurl }}/arm-none-eabi-gcc/install/) page.
+The full details of installing the **xPack GNU Arm Embedded GCC** on various platforms are presented in the separate [Install]({{ site.baseurl }}/arm-none-eabi-gcc/install/) page.

 ### Easy install

-The easiest way to install GNU ARM Embedded GCC is with [`xpm`]({{ site.baseurl }}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc)
+The easiest way to install GNU Arm Embedded GCC is with [`xpm`]({{ site.baseurl }}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc)